Vguver/isolated-desktops/README.md

 Each desktop environment has its own fake HOME directory that does not affect the others.

 ## Automatic installers
-`setup_desktops.sh` creates the fake HOME, clones the repository, runs the installer, and logs everything.
+setup_desktops.sh creates the fake HOME, clones the repository, runs the installer, and logs everything.

 ## Automatic launch scripts
-`desktop-launch.sh` generates start commands such as:
+desktop-launch.sh generates start commands such as:

     /usr/local/bin/start-<name>.sh

 ## Display manager integration
-`desktop-sessions.sh` creates sessions in:
+desktop-sessions.sh creates session entries in:

     /usr/share/xsessions
     /usr/share/wayland-sessions

 ## Dotfiles support
 Each desktop has its own dotfiles directory:

     ~/isolated-desktops/desktops/<name>/

+## Developer tools
+- Open real or fake HOME in VS Code or VSCodium
+- Open dotfiles directly
+- Snapshot dotfiles to GitHub or GitLab

 ---